maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/migrating.md

 ### Conditional Appends

 One consequence of using the string interpolation handler pattern is that you cannot conditionally concatenate strings and have those strings handled by the handler.
-For example:
+For example, in v6:

 ```csharp
 // This is a v6 example